Are you passionate about creative writing, longing to craft the next great American novel?

 In some stories, you can create pressure in obvious ways.
 Action movies lend themselves to ticking time bombs that will cause immense damage unless the protagonist can stop them.

-Most stories won’t have as high of stakes for the world; instead, you can create stakes for the character.
+Most stories won’t have as high stakes for the world; instead, you can create stakes for the character.
 Anything that puts pressure on the character’s inner world can build suspense.

 Include Obstacles